jude-o/starter-book/11 History of the Spencers.md

 Note cards found in the “Whispers of the Muses” a book of Poems by Samuel Huddleston

-From the Book of Poems”Whispers of the Muses” by Samuel Huddleston
+From the Book of Poems Whispers of the Muses” by Samuel Huddleston